it-dept-cis/RABET-V-Pilot/docs/source/Activities/Security_Claims_Validation.md

 1. Which component or sub-systems implements the requirement, and whether it is all or a sub-set of components

-1. Rationale for Not Applicable (only if Not Applicable is claimed)
+1. Rationale for any Not Applicable claims

-1. Documentation on how the security service is to be configured (if Met, User Dependent is claimed).
+1. Documentation on how the security service is to be configured for any Met, User Dependent claims

 1. Implementation details

 1. Explanation for why the requirement is only partially met or partially applied to the system.
-Simple explanations can be used (i.e. planned for future development, lack of resources, etc.) If the provider believes that partial implementation is sufficient, a longer explanation is necessary.
+In some cases simple explanations will suffice (e.g., planned for future development, lack of resources).
+If the provider believes that partial implementation is sufficient, a longer explanation is necessary.

 The Product Verification activity performs the verification of these claims, based on the Testing Rules created in the Testing Rules Determination activity.
 The Testing Rules Determination accounts for the security claims made by the provider.
-For instance, the testing rules will exclude requirements which are Not Applicable.
+For instance, the testing rules will exclude requirements that are Not Applicable.

 ### Inputs